armory/docs/content/en/armory-cdaas/setup/canary.md

 ## Add canary analysis to your deployment

-Borealis supports manual and automated canary analysis.
+Armory CDaaS supports manual and automated canary analysis.
 Manual canary analysis allows you to review the canary results until you have confidence that your queries are making good decisions around service health.

 Adding canary analysis to your deployment involves updating your deploy file to include the following: